 American Blues Theater is committed to making its performances available to the community.
 American Blues Theater offers the Access Blue Card.
 Patrons can now purchase a deeply discounted Blue Card to attend the Touch Tours & Audio Described performance or Open Captioning for every production in our season.

-American Blues Theater performs in a venue (Stage 773) that is fully accessible and reserved wheelchair seating in each theater upon request.
+American Blues Theater performs at venues that are fully accessible and reserved wheelchair seating in each theater upon request.
 Patrons with special needs are encouraged to contact the box office in advance and arrive early for seating assistance.

 This service allows blind and visually-impaired patrons to hear a description of the visual elements taking place on stage.
 Listeners will hear a description of actions, body language, lights, costumes, scenery and other aspects of the production not conveyed by voices and sounds from the stage.
 This service is available for specific performance.